-We have evaluated our expected cash requirements over the next twelve months, which include, but are not limited to, investments in additional sales and marketing and research and development, capital expenditures, and working capital requirements.
-We believe that our existing cash and additional funding available under our working capital line of credit with Silicon Valley Bank, will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve months.
-However, any delays in the receipt of key component parts due in part to supply chain disruptions will impact our ability to fulfill the backlog of sales orders, hence impacting our margins and cash resources, as such we have determined that our anticipated cash resources may not be sufficient to meet our planned operational needs during the next twelve months, and that additional financing may be required to support current operations.
-Based on our current and planned levels of expenditures, we may need to raise cash in the near future to fund current and planned operations until such time as revenues and related cash flows become sufficient to support our operating costs.
+We have evaluated our expected cash requirements over the next twelve (12) months, which include, but are not limited to, investments in additional sales and marketing and research and development, capital expenditures, and working capital requirements.
+We believe that our existing cash and additional funding available under our SVB Line of Credit, combined with funds available to us under our new subordinated line of credit of up to \$4.0 million will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve months.
+As of May 12, 2022, there is \$4.0 million available for future draws under the LOC and \$2.5 million available under the SVB Line of Credit.
+In addition, to support our operations and anticipated growth, we intend on continue our efforts to secure additional capital from a variety of current and new sources including, but not limited to, sales of our equity securities.
 We continue to have positive gross margin which has improved cash flow from operations.